Johnston County Early College Academy

 Johnston County Early College Academy (JCECA or ECA) is a public vocational, early college high school in Smithfield, North Carolina, United States.
-It was established in 2008 and is part of the JJohnston County School District.
+It was established in 2008 and is part of the Johnston County School District.
 It operates at the Johnston Community College campus at the Smith Building.

 Curriculum

 After applying and getting accepted, students at the school are dual enrolled in JCC and JCCTLA.
 The primary mission is to prepare students with the general qualifications to transfer to a 4-year college.
 A diploma and an associate degree are both awarded upon graduation.
 The program is five years long to accommodate the extra classes needed for graduation.
 The schedule does not follow the traditional Johnston County School schedule and instead follows the Johnston Community College calendar.

 Achievement

 According to The News & Observer, "Middle College and its 5-year-old sibling, Early College, have consistently outperformed other high schools in Johnston, posting high test scores and earning the county’s only A’s from the state."